dotnet/docs-maui/docs/fundamentals/windows.md

 - `ModalPushing`, with `ModalPushingEventArgs`, which is raised when a view is modally pushed.
 - `PopCanceled`, which is raised when a modal pop is cancelled.

-The <xref:Microsoft.Maui.Controls.VisualElement> class has a `Window` property that exposes the parent `Window` object.
-This property can be accessed from any page, layout, or view, to manipulate `Window` objects.
+The <xref:Microsoft.Maui.Controls.VisualElement> class has a `Window` property that exposes the parent <xref:Microsoft.Maui.Controls.Window> object.
+This property can be accessed from any page, layout, or view, to manipulate <xref:Microsoft.Maui.Controls.Window> objects.

 ## Create a Window

-By default, .NET MAUI creates a `Window` object when you set the `MainPage` property to a <xref:Microsoft.Maui.Controls.Page> object in your `App` class.
-However, you can also override the `CreateWindow` method in your `App` class to create a `Window` object:
+By default, .NET MAUI creates a <xref:Microsoft.Maui.Controls.Window> object when you set the `MainPage` property to a <xref:Microsoft.Maui.Controls.Page> object in your `App` class.
+However, you can also override the `CreateWindow` method in your `App` class to create a <xref:Microsoft.Maui.Controls.Window> object:

 ```csharp
 namespace MyMauiApp